gabivlj/LASTFMRater/README.md

 ## Rate your favorite music, share your reviews and rating with other people!

-### Using LASTFM Api.
-Node.js, Express, Mongodb and React.js.
+### Using Lastfm database, Go/mux, Node.js, Express.js, Mongodb and React.js.

+I chose this tech stack because it's what I'm confortable with.

 ### Why a music rater?

 A: Because current music pages for that purpose are not that good.
+Sonemic is not gonna be released anytime soon, of course I chose this project because I like music and challenges.

+### When will be this available for use?

+I don't know, when it has the features that I think it needs as a MINIMUM, I will publish it.

 ## Installation